 This 18th century Grade I listed former hunting lodge was extensively remodelled by its new owner.
 We were commissioned to design and make a new Dining Room ceiling.

 The ceiling was modelled, moulded and cast by a team of four sculptors in our workshop.
-R Moulding & Co were the project builders, and Bristol based company Hayles & Howe installed the ceiling.
+R Moulding & Co were the project builders, and our friends at Hayles & Howe installed the ceiling.

 We also made an overmantel for the entrance hall of the house.
 The stag, made in stucco, reflects both the owner’s family crest and the former status of the house as a hunting lodge.
 Please visit small projects for a picture.